Top 10 Reasons to Major in Computing

 5. Computing jobs are here to stay, regardless of where you are located.

 There actually are more computing jobs than qualified people to fill them in the United States.
-U.S. IT employment was 17% higher in 2004 than in 1999.
-The Bureau of Labor Statistics says computing has the greatest potential for new jobs through 2014.
-Yes, some IT jobs have gone overseas.
+The Bureau of Labor Statistics projects growth rates between 12% and 37% in computing and information technology occupations from 2012 through 2022.
 If you consider the expected growth in computing, it’s easy to see that companies simply need more talent.
-Don’t miss out on pursuing the large number of open positions available right now, here in the United States.
+Don’t miss out on pursuing the large number of open positions available right now.

 6. Expertise in computing helps you even if your primary career choice is something else.